The Luxembourg Civil Code regulates the main aspects of real estate law in Luxembourg. It covers ownership, mortgages and leases.

-In spite of the significant amount of new construction, there is still a high demand for real estate.
-Luxembourg’s regulatory environment and the subsequent arrival of high net worth individuals have resulted in an important rise in prices for houses and apartments.
+Despite the significant amount of new construction, the demand for real estate remains high.
+Luxembourg’s regulatory environment and the influx of high net worth individuals have led to a significant rise in prices for houses and apartments.

 Statistics show that most nationals own their primary residence, often outside Luxembourg City.
 Luxembourg’s rental market is mostly focused on apartments owned by private investors, with a greater concentration in the country’s centre.
 Due to high rents and reduced offerings in some areas, newcomers and even nationals often decide to live abroad, in one of the neighbouring countries.

 The office market is also affected by the country’s growing economy, especially in central areas where there is already a shortage of office space.
 Most new office buildings are pre-let before construction is completed.
 Office buildings are gradually looking to obtain green certifications and adhere to the latest sustainability standards.
-Innovative projects are also emerging, with the aim to attract new talents to locations where they can combine working and living.
+Innovative projects are also emerging, with the aim of attracting new talent to locations where they can combine working and living.

 The number of shopping centres has consequently increased and is now amongst the highest in Europe.
-Additionally, some foreign investors have taken interest in Luxembourg of late, especially South Korean investors, who positioned themselves strongly with 16.5% of the market in 2019.
+Additionally, some foreign investors have taken interest in Luxembourg of late, especially South Korean investors, who positioned themselves strongly in 2019 with 16.5% of the market.
 European investors’ presence has slightly decreased compared to 2018, with UK investments accounting for 26.4% of the market.
 Most transactions are connected to the office market, but retirement homes and student housing are also attracting investors.

-An increase of the financing and management of real estate through blockchain is anticipated, as well as the process of the tokenisation of real estate assets.
+An increase in the financing and management of real estate through blockchain is anticipated, as is the process of the tokenisation of real estate assets.
 Transferring real estate assets through blockchain would eliminate uncertainties associated with the use of paper while retaining the properties and characteristics of the transferred real estate assets.
-It would make real estate products as liquid as shares or bonds, and would allow a reduction of operational and administrative costs to a minimum, an integrated management of the distribution of rents to investors via “smart contracts”, and the automated processing of investors’ onboarding.
+This approach would make real estate products as liquid as stocks or bonds and significantly reduce operational and administrative costs.
+Furthermore, blockchain would enable integrated management of rent distribution to investors through “smart contracts” and automate the investor onboarding process.

 The first real estate transaction using blockchain technology was completed in July 2019.

 A draft bill on heritage foundation was launched in 2013 to complete asset planning.
-This project is still pending, without amendment since 2014.
+This project is still pending, and has not been amended since 2014.

-More recently, a bill on land management and urban development has been under discussion, aiming to implement practical and operational support to that extent.
+More recently, a bill on land management and urban development has been under discussion, aiming to implement practical and operational support.

 Property rights (for full ownership) are as follows:

-Property rights may be acquired partly or totally through:
+Property rights may be acquired partially or totally through:

 The transfer of real estate assets located in Luxembourg is governed by the laws of Luxembourg, as lex rei sitae.

 The transfer of a real estate asset must be recorded in a notarial deed.
-It is then registered and recorded in the mortgage registry held by the Land Registration and VAT Authorities (Administration de l'Enregistrement, des Domaines et de la TVA) to be opposable towards third parties.
-It is also applicable to all other remaining in rem rights pertaining to real estate assets, to any mortgage inscriptions or easements (with the exception of legal easements), and to commercial lease agreements with a duration of over nine years.
+It is then registered and recorded in the mortgage registry held by the Land Registration and VAT Authorities (Administration de l'Enregistrement, des Domaines et de la TVA), to ensure enforceability against third parties.
+The deed is also applicable to:

 Due diligence is usually carried out by making the relevant documentation linked to the real estate available in a virtual data room, which is accessible to the buyers.
-The findings resulting from the analysis of such documents are summarised in a due diligence report, which may take the form of a full detail report or only a “red flag” summary reporting only the points that may raise an issue for the buyer.
+The findings resulting from the analysis of such documents are summarised in a due diligence report, which may take the form of a full detailed report or a “red flag” summary reporting only the points that might raise an issue for the buyer.